 Chapter 3: Death and his Friends

 Aayan and Death were old friends.
 They walked this life together, as one did with one’s shadow, keeping quiet company.
 But Death, this night, was brutal and unrelenting, loud and unforgiving.
-Death surrounded him, forced him to look at the carnage beneath his feet, and whispered in his ear that it was all his fault.
-If only he’d listened to his scout, they might be looking at a different outcome.
+Death surrounded him, forced him to look at the carnage at his feet, and whispered in his ear that it was all his fault.

 Kaidra was not short on enemies.
 If they weren’t soothing tensions between their bordering kingdoms, they were putting an end to resistance groups.
 One side of the population hated the Ashmores—the ruling family, Aayan’s family—and the other side hated the witches.